LENSS/TrafficSplitter/README.md

 # Introduction

-This document describes introductions for the NDSS Artifact Evaluation (AE) process.
+This document describes instructions for the NDSS Artifact Evaluation (AE) process.
 We provide the VMs as OVA files for the reproduction of evaluations and simple test runs. **If you use OVA files, you can skip VM setup steps (1) and proceed [from (2)](#2-before-starting-the-evaluations).**

 # (1) VM Setup